Reviews You Can Rely On

 What's the Best Value?

-This category has high-performing packs on both ends of the price spectrum.
-The Osprey Renn 65 offers an incredibly strong performance-to-value ratio, even outperforming some of the most expensive packs.
-The air mesh suspension backing is supremely comfortable, allowing you to haul up to 65 liters of gear without breaking your back or the bank, creating a high-scoring value for adventure-seekers of all kinds.
+• Osprey Renn 65: This reasonably priced option even outperforms some of the most expensive packs we tested.
+The air mesh suspension backing is supremely comfortable, allowing you to haul up to 65 liters of gear without breaking your back (or the bank).
+This balance of price and performance makes this a highly valuable pack for beginners and experienced backpackers alike.

-backpacks womens - the osprey renn, right, is one of our favorite packs because of its...
+backpacks womens - the osprey renn 65 (right) is one of our favorite packs because of...

-The Osprey Renn, right, is one of our favorite packs because of its balance between value and function.
+The Osprey Renn 65 (right) is one of our favorite packs because of its just so functional.
+Credit: Ally Arcuri

 Comfort